MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/limitations.md

 ### Desktop flows impact analysis sync limitation (No data in app)

-**Issue:** - There is a limitation where only new or modified desktop flows will be analyzed and shown in the app.
+**Issue**: There is a limitation where only new or modified desktop flows will be analyzed and shown in the app.

-**Resolution:** - Do any of the following tasks.
+**Resolution**: Do any of the following tasks.

 - Modify the desktop flow.
 - Import the desktop flow (solution).